Do Go On - 361 - The Hollywood Bandit

 No wonder he's so slim.

-County officials at one stage threatened to tear down the treehouse.
+County officials at once day's threatened to tear down the treehouse.

 That's when he went to the lawyer that thought he was really hot.